Lightning-AI/torchmetrics/docs/source/governance.rst

 **************************************

-The decision what goes into a release is governed by the :ref:`staff contributors and leaders <governance>` of Torchmetrics development.
+The decision what goes into a release is governed by the :ref:`staff contributors and leaders <governance>` of TorchMetrics development.
 Whenever possible, discussion happens publicly on GitHub and includes the whole community.
 When a consensus is reached, staff and core contributors assign milestones and labels to the issue and/or pull request and start tracking the development.
 It is possible that priorities change over time.